 Cooking Tip for the sea bass fillets:

-As any other fish… Place it on salted skin side and let it brown.
-The sea bass skin is excellent, crisp and lightly toasted.
+As any other fish… Place it on the salted skin side and let it brown.
+The sea bass skin is excellent, crisp, and lightly toasted.
 Once turned on the other side let it cook on the flesh side.
 And when the fish is cooked, place the tip of a knife in the middle and leave a few seconds.
-Bring the knife to your lips: if the knife is warm, cooking comes to the end.
+Bring the knife to your lips: if the knife is warm, cooking comes to an end.
 Time to prepare the plates, the fish is ready.

 Photo credit: © Eatwell101.com